jaeyk/ethnic-media-911-shock/README.md

 ## Motivation

 Although threat has long been considered a central concept in the social sciences, the quantitative scholarship on threat has been limited in its scope.
-Previous studies have mainly focused on how threats influence majority group members because existing opinion data, such as the American National Election Studies or the General Social Survey, contain only small fractions of observations of minority populations.
 This study provides a solution to this long-standing problem in the literature by combining a natural experiment with machine learning.

 ## Research Design